Miiikeey/AppArchitecture/index.md

 ##  Summary

 ### Issue
-We need to determine some architecture decisions for each isssues:
+We need to determine some architecture decisions for each issues:
 - Development Framework
 - Navigation Strategy
 - Hardware